jpalardy/warp/README.md

 The simplest format is one hostname per line.
 When you press enter, only the first column (`awk '{print $1}'`) is taken as the hostname.

-This also means, if you DON'T press enter on a line, it can contain whatever you want: it can be blank or contain comments.
+This also means, if you DON'T press enter on a line, it can be whatever you want: it can be blank or contain comments.
 This can greatly help with the visual organization of the file.
 I like to put headers, separators and notes all over the file.